Skill Demand Index

 Which roles need Retail Management most:

-Other positions drive 100% of demand.
-Skills commonly paired with Retail Management include Leadership Experience and Customer Service.
+Other positions drive 75% of demand.
+Operations also frequently list Retail Management as a requirement.
+Skills commonly paired with Retail Management include Physical Stamina and Microsoft Office.

 Depth Level Distribution